Circle 5: Racialization, Whiteness and Politics of Othering in Contemporary Europe

 About this study circle:

-This study circle discusses how and to what effects racialization and whiteness shape Nordic, Baltic and European spaces, identities and politics.
-The circle invites interdisciplinary debates about Europe’s condition/identity/integrity, posing questions about who and what counts as “European”, “Nordic” and “Baltic” from different locations, practices and subject positions.
-We aim to broaden and develop existing research networks on race, racialization and whiteness in Nordic countries with perspectives and knowledge from post-Soviet contexts.
-This enriches existing interdisciplinary scholarship by combining post-Soviet and post-colonial perspectives.
-Our circle has a particular role for NSU, as the organisation itself comprises a meeting space for Nordic and Baltic experiences.
-We wish to bring together scholars, practitioners, artists, activists at different career stages.
+This study circle (2021-2023) discussed how and to what effects racialization and whiteness shape Nordic, Baltic and European spaces, identities and politics.
+The circle invited interdisciplinary debates about Europe’s condition/identity/integrity, posing questions about who and what counts as “European”, “Nordic” and “Baltic” from different locations, practices and subject positions.
+We aimed to broaden and develop existing research networks on race, racialization and whiteness in Nordic countries with perspectives and knowledge from post-Soviet contexts.
+It served as an invitation to enrich existing interdisciplinary scholarship by combining post-Soviet and post-colonial perspectives.
+Our circle had a particular role for NSU, as the organisation itself comprises a meeting space for Nordic and Baltic experiences.
+We brought together scholars, practitioners, artists, activists at different career stages.

-This study circle explores compelling issues of European identity, integration and its future by engaging concepts of race and differentiated whiteness, moving beyond the binary of white/non-white or (single, solid) hegemonic whiteness.
-We set out to investigate how different whitenesses are enacted, negotiated and contested, and to challenge how un(re)marked whiteness reinforces colonial complicity (Keskinen, 2009; Vuorela, 2009).
+This study circle explored compelling issues of European identity, integration and its future by engaging concepts of race and differentiated whiteness, moving beyond the binary of white/non-white or (single, solid) hegemonic whiteness.
+We investigated how different whitenesses are enacted, negotiated and contested, and to challenge how un(re)marked whiteness reinforces colonial complicity (Keskinen, 2009; Vuorela, 2009).

-The study circle aims to unpack how and to what effects racialization and whiteness continue to shape Nordic, Baltic and European spaces, bodies and politics.
-We seek to create an open space for critical conversations and plurality of knowledges, where productive tensions can emerge as we acknowledge our racialised positionalities and “blind spots”.
+The study circle aimed to unpack how and to what effects racialization and whiteness continue to shape Nordic, Baltic and European spaces, bodies and politics.
+We created an open space for critical conversations and plurality of knowledges, where productive tensions can emerge as we acknowledge our racialised positionalities and “blind spots”.

-Themes addressed in the symposia include, but are not limited to:
+Themes addressed in the symposia included, but were not limited to:

 ● Hierarchies of race and “shades of whiteness” (Moore, 2013).